T-Troll/alienfx-tools/README.md

 ## How to build from source code

 Prerequisites:
-- Visual Studio Community 2019
+- Visual Studio Community 2019 (Visual Studio 2026 starting from v9.4.0).
 - (Optional) Microsoft WDK (Driver kit) should be installed in case you want to build against older V1 fan SDK.

 Build process: